 Here’s why I love Black Panther for kids.
 Black Panther is the first black super hero.
 I want them to see that.
-I also want my girls to see the Dora Milaje – the personal bodyguards and royal security of Black Panther.
+I also want my girls to see the Dora Milaje – the personal bodyguards and royal security of Black Panther, who are also female.

 These women are fierce, brave, strong, and smart.
 Women in Wakanda are the warriors, the confidantes, the decision makers.
 I want my 5 girls to see this!
 I’ve been waiting for this for them.
 When Black Panther needs someone for a mission, he chooses 2 women, not 2 men to accompany him.
 That sends a message that needs to be heard.

 Now back to that violence.
 As much as I want to show that to my daughters, I also don’t want them to grow up too quickly.
 I don’t want to show them other things they’re not ready for – and that includes the violence.
 The close up shots of death are just not appropriate for my 5-year-old or 7-year-old, so they’ll have to wait (and they did).

 Is Black Panther Ok For Kids?